diego15055/diego15055/README.md

 ### Hi there 👋
 ## I'm Diego Santos
-- I live in :brazil:,:sunglasses::sunrise:
+- I live in :brazil:
 - I have been working on {null} as fullstack developer :computer:
 - I have been learnig more about Angular and Java :sparkling_heart: